deepanshpandey/chrome-extension-toggler/README.md

 ### Quick Install & load (Developer / local install)

 1. Open Chrome and go to chrome://extensions.
 2. Turn on **Developer mode** (top-right toggle).
-On desktop Chrome, you'll see a switch labeled "Developer mode" — flip it on.
-This enables the "Load unpacked" button and extra diagnostics.
-3. Click "Load unpacked" and select the directory for this project (the folder that contains `manifest.json`).
+3. Get the latest release from the Releases page for this repository.
-4. The extension should appear in your list.
-If it is a fresh install, the Options page may open to let you choose a target extension.
+4. Drag the downloaded release (CRX or unzipped folder) onto the chrome://extensions page to install.
-Note: Developer mode is only required for loading unpacked extensions during development.
-It is not required for production installs from the Chrome Web Store.
+Note: Developer mode is only required for loading unpacked extensions in our case.

 ## How to use